p13tarunkk/p13tarunkk.github.io/_posts/2019-10-24-colors-scheme.md

 *Do the red croissants look appetizing ?*
 ![redfood]({{ site.baseurl }}/assets/images/red-food.png)

-*Use of Blue to show trust in payments*
+*Use of Blue to portray trust in payments*
 ![paypal-payments]({{ site.baseurl }}/assets/images/trust-paypal.png)